-The soft drink giant Pepsi has been forced to make an embarrassing admission — its best-selling Aquafina bottled water is nothing more than tap water.
-Last week Pepsi agreed to change the labels of Aquafina to indicate that the water comes from a public water source.
-Pepsi agreed to change its label under pressure from the advocacy group Corporate Accountability International which has been leading an increasingly successful campaign against bottled water.
+AMY GOODMAN: The soft drink giant Pepsi has been forced to make an embarrassing admission: Its best-selling Aquafina bottled water is nothing more than tap water.
+Last week, Pepsi agreed to change the labels of Aquafina to indicate the water comes from a public water source.
+Pepsi agreed to change its label under pressure from the advocacy group Corporate Accountability International, which has been leading an increasingly successful campaign against bottled water.

 The environmental impact of the country’s obsession with bottled water has been staggering.
 Each day an estimated 60 million plastic water bottles are thrown away.
 Most are not recycled.
 The Pacific Institute has estimated 20 million barrels of oil are used each year to make the plastic for water bottles.